 - Refer you to a veterinary dermatologist.
 If your dog’s case is complex, your vet may recommend that you see a veterinary dermatologist.

 This post is brought to you by Splash Plus Pet Shampoo.
-Watch for our review and a giveaway!
+Watch for our review!